-She is often seen washing pile of clothes, perhaps she has no washing machine, as this is a regular occurrence.
+She is often seen washing piles of clothing, perhaps she has no washing machine, as this is a regular occurrence.
 Looking at her as she stood outside the locked door with her young one who couldn’t have been more than 11 months old, sleeping peacefully on her back.
 She had once again been locked out of her home, the two younger children could be seen talking to her from the kitchen window, saying mummy come inside.
-Her children have become used to the pattern, it is beginning to register in their young minds that daddy hits mummy and she cries a lot, their innocent sympathy lies with her.
+Her children have become used to the pattern of seeing her treated with disdain, it is beginning to sink in their young minds that daddy hits mummy and she cries a lot, their innocent sympathy lies with her.

 Presumptions about Mr. & Mrs. Boss-No-Voice: